proa-data/proa-tools-records/README.md

 # Proa Tools Records

-Management (pagination and ordering) of records within tables using mainly AngularJS and Bootstrap 3.
+Management (pagination, data exporting and ordering) of records within tables using mainly AngularJS and Bootstrap 3.

 ## Installation